LibreTactile/.github/docs/faq.md

 ### Why choose a permissive license?

-We would like everyone (be it hobbist, researcher or company) to interact with as much freedom as possible with the project.
-We believe that by removing any frictions imposed by reciprocal licenses we could facilitate its adoption, acceleate its development and distribute the effort required to support it.
+After all, this project was originally conceived to facilitate the [development of assistive technology](/docs/README.md#why-tact-io) for visually impaired people, which often face low rates of adoption, slow implementation of new technologies, lack of documentation, support, and training.

-After all, this project was originally conceived for the propose of facilitating the [development of assistive technology](/docs/README.md#why-tact-io) for visually impaired people, which often faces low rates of adoption, slow implementation of new technologies, lack of documentation, support and training.
-Often times the designs of new assistive devices simply never reach the market (and hence the people they try to help).
+Often the designs of new assistive devices simply never reach the market (and hence the people they try to help).

 ### What are the implications of the license?